 - In Vellum’s Generate sheet, select a folder within your Dropbox as the destination Folder.

-- Generate your eBooks.
+- Generate your books.

 - Now switch to your iOS device and open the Dropbox app.

-- Select an eBook file that was generated by Vellum.
+- Select an ebook file that was generated by Vellum.
 For this example, we’ll use the iBooks.epub file.